skinandme/backend-assessment-factory/README.md

 ## Further Guidance
 So you know what we are looking for, the following is a list of themes we will use to assess your work.

-- Knowledge and understanding of Python, Relational Databases and general backend development (to a lesser extent, we will also be considering your knowledge of SQLAlchemy and Flask, but this will not form the majority of the assessment).
+- Knowledge and understanding of Python, Relational Databases and general backend development.
-- Data models definition
+- Data models definition.
 - Understanding of architecture and system design.
 - Clean code and use of standards.
 - Awareness of testing and testability.
 - Consideration given to productionisation.
 - Comments in your code for anything you want to convey your thought process or what you might do given more time.
 - README on how to start your project, plus any other information you feel is relevant.
 - We would like you to create a private repository in your github account and commit your code to it.
-We would urge you to commit relatively frequently so we can get an idea of your style and approach
+We would urge you to commit relatively frequently so we can get an idea of your style and approach.